JinyuWang123/TDA/README.md

 [K. Meng, J. Wang, L. Crawford and A. Eloyan.
 Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform. arXiv preprint arXiv:2204.12699, 2022.](https://arxiv.org/abs/2204.12699)

 Results in the manuscript were derived by using the R version of the code.
-Based on the structure of the manuscript, this repositories is divided into three parts:
+Based on the structure of the manuscript, this repository is divided into three parts:
 1. Simulation Study (Section 6 of the manuscript)
 2. Silhouette Database (Appendix I of the manuscript)
 3. Mandibular Molars (Section 7 of the manuscript)